Daily Flight Stories

 Published July 17, 2012

 By 1938, flying between the USA and Europe had become commonplace.
-What had a decade before been the stuff of Lindbergh and Earhart, was nearing a time when the first airlines could contemplate commercial flights across “the pond.”
-Yet there would be one last great flight celebrated with ticker tape parades and nationwide recognition.
-This is the story of Douglas “Wrong Way” Corrigan, a pilot and airplane mechanic who went down in history, not so much for pioneering a new air route across the Atlantic Ocean as for standing up to bureaucratic red tape, gaming the rules and getting away with it.
+What had been the stuff of Lindbergh and Earhart just a decade before was no longer anything special.
+The first international airlines were contemplating regularly scheduled commercial flights across “the pond.”
+Still, even at that late date, one last great transatlantic flight would yet take place and be celebrated with ticker tape parades for its success.
+This is the story of Douglas “Wrong Way” Corrigan, a pilot and airplane mechanic who went down in history, not so much for pioneering a new air route across the Atlantic Ocean as for standing up to bureaucratic red tape, gaming the rules, and getting away with it.

 Douglas Corrigan learned to fly in the 1926, soloing in March of that year.
-Simultaneously, he became a skilled aviation mechanic and was hired by the Ryan Aeronautical Company.
-Soon after, Charles Lindbergh came calling for a single engine plane to fly solo across Atlantic — this would become the Ryan NYP, better known as the “Spirit of St. Louis”.
-Among other things, Corrigan was responsible for the plane’s extended wingspan, which would prove key to the success of Lindbergh’s flight.
+Also, he became a skilled aviation mechanic and was soon hired by the Ryan Aeronautical Company.
+That very year, Charles Lindbergh came calling.
+He asked the Ryan company for a single engine plane that he could fly solo across the Atlantic.
+The design produced by Ryan would become the Ryan NYP, better known as the “Spirit of St. Louis”.
+Douglas Corrigan, in his new job, was deeply involved.
+In fact, he was responsible for the plane’s extended wingspan, which would prove key to the success of Lindbergh’s flight, as the higher aspect ratio and bigger wing gave the plane great load capacity — enabling it carry enough fuel to make it to Paris.

 After Lindbergh reached Paris, Corrigan watched in awe as Lucky Lindy was feted as a hero aviator.
 Lindbergh enjoyed a ticker tape parade through the streets of New York and was even awarded the Congressional Medal of Honor for his feat.
-Yet the aircraft designers didn’t receive anywhere near the celebrity, even if it was their pioneering design that had made it all possible.
-Douglas Corrigan decided that he too would fly the Atlantic as a pilot like Lindbergh, and go down in history.
+Yet Corrigan and the other aircraft designers didn’t receive anywhere near the celebrity or attention as Lindbergh, even if it was their pioneering design that had made it all possible.
+From that experience, Douglas Corrigan decided that he too would fly the Atlantic as a pilot like Lindbergh, and go down in history.

 Corrigan’s Preparations Run Afoul of Red Tape

-The onset of the Great Depression in October 1929 hit Corrigan hard.
-He lacked the funds to create a purpose-built transatlantic machine and had to settle for what he could afford — a used Curtiss Robin J-1, purchased in 1933 for $310.
-For the next two years, he prepared it on his own in his spare time.
+His plans were to start right away on building his plane, but the onset of the Great Depression in October 1929 hit Corrigan hard.
+He lacked the funds to create a purpose-built transatlantic machine.
+As a result, he had to settle for what he could afford — a used Curtiss Robin J-1, which he purchased in 1933 for just $310.
+For the next two years, he prepared the plane on his own and in his spare time.
 He added a more powerful engine and larger gas tanks.
-Then in 1935, he applied for permission from the Bureau of Air Commerce for his dream flight from New York to Ireland.
-He was shocked when the Feds denied his application.
-They stated that his little plane unsafe for a flight over the ocean, but they approved it to fly overland between New York and California instead.
+Then in 1935, he felt he was ready.
+He applied for permission from the Bureau of Air Commerce for his dream flight from New York to Ireland.

-Dismayed, Corrigan went back to work to get the plane in compliance with Federal requirements for his flight to Ireland.
-In 1937, he reapplied after having enhanced the aircraft’s capabilities.
-This time, the Feds not only turned him down, but grounded the plane for six months as unsafe even for a single passenger over land, despite Corrigan’s improvements since his previous application.
+Dismayed and with no interest in flying cross-country, Corrigan instead went back to work to get the plane in compliance with Federal requirements for his flight to Ireland.
+It took two years and in 1937, he reapplied.
+He had enhanced the aircraft’s capabilities and was confident that it would be approved.
+This time, however, the Feds not only turned him down, but grounded the plane for six months as unsafe even for a single passenger over land, despite Corrigan’s improvements since his previous application.

 Douglas Corrigan’s War on Red Tape

-Incensed, Corrigan registered his modified Curtiss Robin as an Experimental Category aircraft.
+Incensed, Corrigan simply registered his modified Curtiss Robin as an Experimental Category aircraft.
 In this way, he was allowed to fly from San Diego to New York and back again to prove his experimental modifications.
-Pleased with the result, Corrigan flew from San Diego to New York to test the aircraft’s systems, exactly as he was authorized to do.
-He flew precisely at an indicated airspeed of 85 mph, which he had determined and thus verified would maximize his range and fuel economy.
-On the way, however, he also discovered that there was a leak somewhere in the fuel system.
+He accomplished the flight without issue and, pleased with the result, Corrigan flew from San Diego to New York to test the aircraft’s systems, exactly as he was originally authorized to do.
+He flew precisely at an indicated airspeed of 85 mph.
+At this speed, he had determined that he would maximize his range and fuel economy.
+This time, the test flight revealed a problem — he discovered a leak in the fuel system.
 By the time he arrived at Floyd Bennett Field in Brooklyn, New York, the cockpit was filling with gas fumes.

-Fearing that the Feds would discover the problem and ground his plane a second time, Corrigan kept silent about the gas leak and tried to fly out that same night, even without any rest.
-The local authorities told him to wait until the morning, so he instead filed a flight plan for the following morning for the authorized return trip to California.
-He filled the tanks with 320 gallons of gasoline and 16 gallons of oil.
-Then, at 4:17 am, he simply took off into pre-dawn light and headed eastward toward Ireland.
+Fearing that the Feds would discover the problem and ground his plane a second time, Corrigan kept silent about the gas leak and tried to fly out that same night, even though he hadn’t had any rest.
+The local authorities told him to wait until the morning, so he filed a flight plan instead for a departure the following morning.
+This was to be his authorized return trip to California.
+He filled the tanks with 320 gallons of gasoline and 16 gallons of oil and hoped that the fuel leak wouldn’t cause a significant problem for his upcoming flight.
+Then, at 4:17 am, he simply took off into pre-dawn light.
+However, instead of heading to California, he turned eastward toward Ireland.

-His preparations were abysmal — he had two chocolate bars, some drinking water, two boxes of fig bars and a plane that was leaking fuel.
-Ten hours into the flight, approximately while he was passing Newfoundland, he realized his feet were sloshing around in a couple of inches of gasoline on the cockpit floor.
-Rather than making an emergency landing, he simply punched a hole in the bottom of the cockpit with a screwdriver and was pleased when the fuel drained out without exploding from the engine’s exhaust flash.
+His preparations for the transatlantic flight were abysmal.
+On the plane, he had two chocolate bars, some drinking water, and two boxes of fig bars.
+Soon after takeoff, he realized that his plane was still leaking fuel.
+Ten hours into the flight, approximately while he was passing Newfoundland, his feet were sloshing around in a couple of inches of gasoline on the cockpit floor.
+Rather than making an emergency landing, he simply punched a hole in the bottom of the cockpit with a screwdriver.
+He was lucky that the fuel drained out without exploding from the engine’s exhaust flash, as the exhaust ports were just in front of the hole he punched.

 Aftermath of the Flight

-After 28 hours and 13 minutes, Corrigan arrived Baldonnel Aerodrome in County Dublin, Ireland, where he was met by local officials.
-Some reports say that he hopped off the plane and asked, “Just got in from New York.
+After 28 hours and 13 minutes, Corrigan arrived Baldonnel Aerodrome in County Dublin, Ireland.
+On landing, he was met by a bevy of local officials.
+Some reports from the time say that he hopped off the plane and asked, “Just got in from New York.
 Where am I?”
-In any case, Corrigan would gratefully accept a cup of tea and later say that he must have made a navigational error and flown the “wrong way.”
+His attempt at a cavalier attitude seemed to have gone over moderately well with the Irish, who were probably willing to give him a pass on an unauthorized flight because they recognized that Corrigan was himself Irish-American.
+Corrigan gratefully accepted a cup of tea and later said that he must have made a navigational error and flown the “wrong way.”
 He also claimed that clouds had obscured the ground until he was 26 hours into the flight.
-Later, he would point out that the Feds were right about the unsafe nature of the plane — the 20 year old compass he even failed to lead him in the right direction!
+Later, on further questions by the US authorities, he would point out that the Feds were right about the unsafe nature of the plane — the 20 year old compass he even failed to lead him in the right direction!

 The journalist H. R. Knickerbocker summed up the unlikely state of the aircraft and flight perfectly when he wrote: